 Accounts Receivable are established for reimbursable expenses incurred by the FBI in providing goods and services ordered by other entities.
 Intragovernmental Accounts Receivable represents amounts due from federal entities and agencies, which are considered fully collectible.
-Receivables with the public represent amounts due from state and local governments, individuals, and other non-federal entities.
+Receivables Other than Intragovernmental represent amounts due from state and local governments, individuals, and other non-federal entities.

-The Allowance for Uncollectible Accounts calculation methodology is a percentage based on outstanding receivables by number of days outstanding weighted against the collection rate of receivables with the public.
-An analytical review is conducted annually and the percentages applied are updated as needed.
-An invoice with the public is deemed delinquent if it is unpaid after 30 days or 180 days dependent upon the associated business line.
+The Allowance for Uncollectible Accounts calculation methodology is a percentage based on outstanding receivables by number of days outstanding weighted against the collection rate of receivables Other than Intragovernmental.
+An analytical review is conducted annually, and the percentages applied are updated as needed.
+An invoice Other than Intragovernmental is deemed delinquent if it is unpaid after 30 days or 180 days dependent upon the associated business line.